caljorden/odroidn2-fip-binaries/README.md

-# Instructions for building the fip files for mainline u-boot for the Hardkernel ODroid N2 board
+# Instructions for building the fip files for mainline u-boot for the Hardkernel ODROID N2 board

-Note: This build was done on Ubuntu 18.04.4 LTS
+Credits: You can find most of these details in the file `board/amlogic/w400/README.odroid-n2` in the U-Boot source tree.
+Neil Armstrong wrote these as he added support for the ODROID N2 to mainline u-boot.
+I created this repository to simplfy the process of building the mainline u-boot for the ODROID N2 (as building these require an i386 multilib environment and specific compiler versions).

-First, login as a normal user (this assumes a clean install of Ubuntu 18.04.4 LTS)
+These files were created by following these steps (this assumes a clean install of Ubuntu 18.04.4 LTS)

+Log in as a user, and run the following commands
 ~~~~~
 sudo apt install git libc6-i386
 sudo apt install libstdc++6:i386 zlib1g:i386